-Paul, the greatest theologian apart from Jesus Christ, says, “all have sinned and fallen short of the glory of God” (Romans 3:23).
+Paul, the greatest theologian apart from Jesus Christ, says, “all have sinned and fallen short of the glory of God” (Rom.
+3:23).
 The term ‘salvation’ indicates that there is a danger in which the world is a part of.
 Sin caused this danger to humanity.
-In Romans 5:12 Paul speaks, “through one man sin entered into the world and through sin, the death.”
+In Rom.
+5:12 Paul speaks, “through one man sin entered into the world and through sin, the death.”
 This depraved condition caused the necessity of salvation.
 Salvation could be achieved only through a person who is sinless and who is able to save the helpless sinner.
-A sinner is unable to help him/herself because the relation with a Holy God is cut off due to sin (Eph 2:1; Col 1:13).
-Humanity cannot establish a relation with God without Lord Jesus the only Saviour (Acts 4:12; John 3:16).
+A sinner is unable to help him/herself because the relation with a Holy God is cut off due to sin (Eph.
+2:1; Col. 1:13).
+Humanity cannot establish a relation with God without Lord Jesus the only Saviour (Acts 4:12; Jn.
+3:16).
 In order to establish this relationship, human beings are to repent and turn back to God from sin.
 This is what soteriology teaches.

 2. Water Baptism

 There are two ceremonies that Jesus commanded His church to perform.
 They are water baptism and the Lord’s Supper.
 Roman Catholics call these ceremonies as “sacraments” because they teach and believe that they convey grace to people in themselves.
 Some Protestants (Pentecostals and Baptists) prefer the word “ordinances” instead of sacraments, since baptism and the Lord’s Supper were ordained by Christ and supported by Paul.
 The major factors of these ordinances are not based on how they are termed but on when and to whom they are administered.
 Both of these ordinances are to be administered “only to those who profess their faith in the Lord Jesus Christ as the Savior.”